-If you and the other parent agree on a proposed Parenting Plan: the court will usually approve it.
+If you and the other parent agree on a proposed Parenting Plan: the judge will usually approve it.

-If you and the other parent disagree: the court will decide upon a Parenting Plan after a hearing or trial.
+If you and the other parent disagree: the judge will decide on a Parenting Plan after hearing or trial.

-The court looks at many things when deciding.
+The judge looks at many things when deciding.
 The most important factor is the best interests of the child.

 Probably not.
-It is very rare for a court in Washington to decide on a final Parenting Plan that provides for a 50/50 custody arrangement.
+Washington judges rarely decide on a final Parenting Plan that provides for a 50/50 custody arrangement.

-If the other parent does not allow you to see the child when you have the right to do so, the court may find the other parent in contempt.
-If that happens, the court could order make-up visitation time, jail time, fines, or some other type of punishment.
+If the other parent does not allow you to see the child when you have the right to do so, the judge may find the other parent in contempt.
+If that happens, the judge could order make-up visitation time, jail time, fines, or some other type of punishment.

-*If the court finds you in contempt more than once in a three-year period, it can use that as a reason to change custody of the child.
+*A judge who finds you in contempt more than once in a three-year period can use that as a reason to change custody.

 It is hard to do.
-Usually, the court will change it if you and the other parent agree to the change.
-If you do not agree, the court may make major changes, such as which parent the child lives with, only if a major change has taken place in the child's or other parent's life since the original Parenting Plan was final.
-It is not enough that the parent wanting the change thinks his/her life has gotten better and so the children should now live with him/her.
+Usually, the judge will change it if you and the other parent agree to the change.
+If you do not agree, the judge may make major changes, such as which parent the child lives with, only if a major change has taken place in the child's or other parent's life since the entry of the original Parenting Plan.
+It is not enough that the parent wanting the change thinks his/her life has gotten better and the children should now live with him/her.

-If you do not agree on the change, one of these things must have happened for the court to order a change in where the child lives:
+If you do not agree on the change, one of these things must have happened for the judge to order a change in where the child lives:

 The child has gone to live with one parent for an extended period with the other parent's permission.